jamesbvaughan/jamesbvaughan.com/_posts/2017-3-6-python-twilio-scraping.md

 I generally rely on waiting for a friend to catch one of these promotions by chance and text me about it.
-I actually have a group message with some friends titled "Free Postmates" that we exlusively use for keeping track of Postmates promotions.
+I actually have a group message with some friends titled "Free Postmates" that we exclusively use for keeping track of Postmates promotions.

 I recently realized that I could make this process much simpler